BlankOn/blankon-linux/Design/Artwork.md

 ### 4. Open Format

-All artwork must use open and editable formats whenever possible (e.g., SVG instead of proprietary formats).
-This ensures transparency, easier collaboration, long-term maintainability, and alignment with open-source principles.
-The use of closed-source design tools is allowed.
-However, all final and source assets must be stored and shared in open, editable formats (such as SVG) to ensure transparency, long-term maintainability, and alignment with open-source values.
+All artwork should use open and editable formats whenever possible, such as SVG instead of proprietary formats.
+Closed-source design tools may be used, but all final and source assets must be exported and shared in open, editable formats to ensure long-term maintainability, easy collaboration, and alignment with open-source principles.

 ### 5. No Generative AI